 The Ballroom at CityFlatsHotel located within CityFlatsHotel is a “one-stop shop” when it comes to your wedding day.

-Katrina Scott, ballroom and events manager for the Ballroom at CityFlatsHotel says, “Our boutique hotel in the heart of downtown Grand Rapids offers in-house The Parlour Blow Dry Bar + Full Service Salon for hair and makeup needs, a location for the ceremony and reception with a cocktail hour space, event spaces for rehearsal dinners and post-wedding brunches, and of course hotel rooms.”
+The boutique hotel in the heart of downtown Grand Rapids offers The Parlour Blow Dry Bar + Full Service Salon on-site for hair and makeup needs, a location for the ceremony and reception with a cocktail hour space, event spaces for rehearsal dinners and post-wedding brunches.

-The Ballroom can host up to 200 guests for your special day while the Event Room can accommodate up to 150.
-Additionally, CityFlatsHotel is connected to the city-owned Monroe Center Parking Ramp giving your guests the option to keep their cars in a covered parking ramp for easy access to-and-from wedding festivities.
+The Ballroom can host up to 200 guests.
+Additionally, CityFlatsHotel is connected to the city-owned Monroe Center Parking Ramp which makes it easy to get to and from wedding festivities.

 The Ballroom at McKay was once the Grand Rapids National Bank.